 As lawyers and lawyers in training, it is critical that you stay informed about the rules that govern members of our community and important developments at your Law School.
-This Student Handbook, along with other information available throughout the Law School's website, is designed to introduce you to helpful offices and people, inform you of governing Law School and University policies.
+This Student Handbook, along with other information available throughout the Law School's website, is designed to introduce you to helpful offices and people, and inform you of governing Law School and University policies.
 The Student Handbook also serves as a starting point to answer many of your questions regarding academic matters, student services, and more.
-Read Scoops, the Law School's e- newsletter, each Monday when it is sent to your student email address.
+Read Scoops, the Law School's e-newsletter, each Monday when it is sent to your student email address.
 Check your Cornell email regularly for administrative announcements.
-Doing so is even more important as we all continue to navigate the pandemic.
 Regularly checking these sources of information will help you avoid missing out on new policies, program offerings, and official information such as deadlines.
 Please do not, however, view these resources as substitutes for speaking directly to members of the law school administration, faculty, staff, and fellow students.
 You chose to attend a small law school.
 Take advantage of it!